Vidit-Ostwal/Vidit-Ostwal/README.md

   - [Masked Self-Attention](https://www.notion.so/viditostwal/Self-Attention-in-Transformers-216e478805d48005b515fac90e1d76e0) - *25-06-2025*
 ## 💬 Recent Comments
 - [Commented](https://github.com/ishandutta0098/mukh/issues/31#issuecomment-3016869771) in [ishandutta0098/mukh] on 2025-06-29.
-  > *AI Summary: @Vidit-Ostwal has suggested that the task can be assigned as previously discussed.
-They confirmed their readiness to take on the assignment and encouraged the other party to go ahead with the assignment process.
-The communication indicates a clear agreement and readiness to proceed with the discussed plans.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the task can be assigned as previously discussed.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/3033#issuecomment-3009492499) in [crewAIInc/crewAI] on 2025-06-26.
-  > *AI Summary: @Vidit-Ostwal has suggested validating the current approach and questioned the necessity of a fallback.
-The inquiry seeks to determine whether implementing such a fallback is essential within the given context.
-This suggestion indicates that the evaluation of the current method's effectiveness may lead to considerations about simplifying the process or addressing potential issues without additional layers of complexity.
-Clarity on the requirement for a fallback could influence decisions regarding the overall strategy employed in the project.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the validation of the current approach is underway and questions the necessity of implementing a fallback option.
+The focus is on evaluating whether such a fallback is truly needed within the context of the project.
+By raising this concern, he encourages a closer examination of the approach's effectiveness and efficiency without additional contingencies.
+This prompt aims to ensure that all aspects are thoroughly considered before deciding on the fallback's implementation.*
 - [Commented](https://github.com/huggingface/smolagents/issues/1489#issuecomment-3009486713) in [huggingface/smolagents] on 2025-06-26.
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue in question appears to be resolved in the latest version of the software.
-This indicates that any previous concerns or problems related to this matter have likely been addressed in recent updates.
-It may be beneficial for users to ensure they are utilizing the most current version to take advantage of the fixes implemented.
-Overall, this development suggests a positive progression towards improved functionality and user experience.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue in question appears to have been resolved in the latest version.
+This implies that updates or changes made in the most recent release have addressed the concerns previously raised.
+Consequently, users are encouraged to utilize this updated version to benefit from the improvements or fixes implemented.
+Overall, the suggestion emphasizes the importance of keeping software up-to-date for optimal performance and problem resolution.*
 - [Commented](https://github.com/huggingface/smolagents/issues/1489#issuecomment-3009484509) in [huggingface/smolagents] on 2025-06-26.
-  > *AI Summary: @Vidit-Ostwal has suggested that following an attempt to replicate a code execution in Python, a list of monuments in Paris and their respective heights in meters was compiled.
-The Eiffel Tower was identified as the tallest structure, with an average height calculation yielding approximately 194.67 meters based on the heights of key monuments.
-The execution steps involved gathering data through web search, processing the heights, and ultimately calculating the average, which reflects the overall scaling of notable Parisian landmarks.*
+  > *AI Summary: @Vidit-Ostwal has suggested a process that involves listing monuments in Paris along with their heights, ultimately calculating their average height.
+The initial step involves searching for monument height data, followed by logging execution results.
+The subsequent steps include establishing a list of heights for key monuments such as the Eiffel Tower and Montparnasse Tower, and executing calculations to derive the average height.
+The final computed average height of the selected Parisian monuments is approximately 194.67 meters.*
 - [Commented](https://github.com/ariG23498/gemma3-object-detection/pull/13#issuecomment-3005001380) in [ariG23498/gemma3-object-detection] on 2025-06-25.
-  > *AI Summary: @Vidit-Ostwal has suggested adding the training with QLORA directly in the main.py file.
-An additional command-line interface (CLI) parameter, `--peft_with_qlora`, has been introduced to facilitate training with QLORA.
-Feedback on this approach is welcomed, indicating openness to modifications if necessary.
-Alternatively, changes can be implemented directly in the train_qlora.py file if preferred.
-This flexible approach aims to enhance the training process while accommodating different user preferences.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the training with QLORA has been incorporated directly into the main.py file.
+Additionally, a parameter called `--peft_with_qlora` can be included in the command-line interface to facilitate training with QLORA.
+They invite feedback on this approach and express willingness to modify the train_qlora.py file if needed.*

 ## 🐛 Issues Raised
 No issues raised recently.